All-in-one Graph-based Indexing for Hybrid Search on GPUs: Hybrid Index Construction and Query

-\textbf{\underline{Procedure 2}}: \textit{RNG-IP Joint Pruning}.
+\textbf{\underline{Step 2}}: \textit{RNG-IP Joint Edge Pruning}.
 For the inner product metric, vectors with large norms (lengths) frequently appear in maximum inner product search results, making connections to such vectors an effective strategy for improving search efficiency~\cite{tan2019efficient}.
 Recent approaches either apply inner product (IP) pruning directly or augment RNG-pruned edges with high-norm nodes in graph indexes~\cite{chen2025stitching, chen2025maximum}.
 However, these methods increase index size and often create uneven node degrees, which hinders aligned parallel processing on GPUs.
 To overcome these limitations, we combine RNG and IP pruning strategies with GPU-specific optimizations, achieving efficient inner product search while preserving both the original index size and aligned degree structure.
 Our joint pruning approach operates in two phases.
 The first phase employs RNG pruning from CAGRA to refine neighbors and reduce search complexity.
 As shown in Figure \ref{fig:index_construction}, we calculate the detourable routes for neighbors in the $k$-NN graph in parallel and sort neighbors by their detourable route counts.
 The second phase applies the IP pruning strategy\footnote{For node $A$ with neighbor set $R$, candidate $G$ is excluded if $\exists X\in R$ such that $IP(G,X)>IP(G,G)$.
 Similarly, $X$ is filtered if $IP(G,X)>IP(X,X)$~\cite{tan2019efficient}.} to remove neighbors with small vector norms.
-To efficiently achieve the pruning, We parallelize the inner product calculations between the candidate neighbor and current neighbors (e.g., between candidate $G$ and neighbors $X\in\{B,C,D,E,F\}$ in Figure \ref{fig:index_construction}), where each warp is responsible for the distance calculation between a current neighbor and the candidate neighbor.
-Finally, $d/2$ neighbors and $d/2$ reverse neighbors are concatenated to form each node's final edge list, where $d$ represents the target index degree.
+To efficiently achieve the neighbor pruning, We parallelize the inner product distance calculations between the candidate neighbor and current neighbors (e.g., between candidate $G$ and neighbors $X\in\{B,C,D,E,F\}$ in Figure \ref{fig:index_construction}), where each warp is responsible for the distance calculation between a current neighbor and the candidate neighbor.
+Finally, $d/4$ neighbors and $d/4$ reverse neighbors are concatenated to fill each node's edge list, where $d$ represents the target index degree.
+For the remaining $d/2$ neighbors, we append the fused semantic neighbors with single-path neighbors.
+This composite structure effectively approximates the Pareto frontiers, thereby ensuring retrieval robustness under arbitrary weights.